• Skip to primary navigation

 Serving and storing ground beef bulgogi

 You can serve your Korean beef bulgogi in several different ways.
-Over white rice as ground beef bulgogi bowls or quinoa, cauliflower rice, fried brown rice, or greens to make it healthier.
-You can also use this to make lettuce wraps or Korean beef buns!
+Over white rice as ground beef bulgogi bowls or quinoa, cauliflower rice, coconut rice, or simple sautéed greens to add extra nutrition.
+You can also use this to make Korean lettuce wraps or Korean beef buns!
 It’s also delicious served with kimchi in taco shells for a fun fusion twist.

-hand holding chopsticks, inserting into ground beef rice bowl
+hand holding chopsticks, inserting into Korean beef bowl.

 Recipe